f5devcentral/f5-automation-labs/1_Introduction/module1/lab3.rst

    Click ‘Send’ and review the current settings

 #.
 Click the “Step 6: Set System NTP Settings” item in the collection.
-   Modify the JSON body to add a NTP server with hostname ‘pool.ntp.org’ to the ‘servers’ attribute (another JSON array!)
+   Review the JSON body to verify the NTP servers with hostnames ‘0.pool.ntp.org’ and '1.pool.ntp.org' are contained in the ‘servers’ attribute (another JSON array!)

 #.
 Click the ‘Send’ button and verify the requested changes were
    successfully implemented